AymenRumi/home-listing-pipeline/README.md

 ##  Key Features:

 > This projects is an end-to-end deployed ETL pipeline using Data Engineering and DevOps best practice with considerations for efficiency and scalability.
-Thousands of listings are scraped from the web and the data is modelling and stored for long term analytics.
+Thousands of listings are scraped from the web daily and modelled & stored for long term analytics.

 * **Multithreaded Scraping** Utilizes multiple threads to scrape home listings concurrently, significantly speeding up the process.
 * **Parallel Processing**: Employs Airflow's Celery Executor with Redis to scrape chunks of pages in parallel.